cloudfoundry/bosh-linux-stemcell-builder/docs/noble-dev.md

 - gnats user/group is removed (i don't know why)
 - rescan-scsi-bus does not exists anymore in noble and it seems to be a relic from the past when we used in bosh

+resolvconf package is not availble anymore and is probably not going to be backported systemd-resolve is installed now by default the agent forces a symlink see https://github.com/cloudfoundry/bosh-agent/blob/main/platform/net/ubuntu_net_manager.go#L477 this should not happen. also we need to change how we update resolv.conf as nameserver=1.1.1.1 nameserver=8.8.8.8 is now DNS=1.1.1.1,8.8.8.8